-He belongs to The Mutamba Group and is the lowest in the hierarchy.
-He’s the most pampered by the rest of the group, most surely because they still see him as ‘the baby’ because of his small size.
+He belonged to The Mutamba Group and was the lowest in the hierarchy.
+He was the most pampered by the rest of the group, most surely because they saw him as ‘the baby’ because of his small size.

-- He’s one of the chimpanzees who is most interested in caregivers and loves meal times because they give him the opportunity to have more contact with them.
-His favorite foods are apples and nectarines.
-He also loves to lie in the sun, even in the very hottest months!
+- He was one of the chimpanzees more interested in caregivers and he loved meal times, because he had the possibility to have more contact with them.
+His favorite foods were apples and nectarines.
+He also loved to lie in the sun, even in the very hottest months!

-- When Toni’s having dinner he usually shares some of his rice ball with; a) Marco to ‘buy’ protection, and b) Bongo, because he has no other choice as he is of lower rank.
+- When Toni was having dinner he usually shared some of his rice ball with; a) Marco to ‘buy’ protection, and b) Bongo, because he had no other choice apart from confrontation.

-- When Toni gets angry he looks like an asterisk!
-His hair stands on end and because of his compact body looks like a ball of fur!
+- When Toni got angry he looked like an asterisk!
+His hair standed on end and because of his compact body looked like a ball of fur!

-- When Toni prepares to go to sleep, as he cannot stretch out, he lays on his back and grabs his little knees.
+- When Toni prepared to go to sleep, as he could not stretch out, he layed on his back and grabed his little knees.

 He was part of the group we call the Mutamba*.